 The price of each cryptocurrency varies widely and is determined by the supply and demand in the market.
 The price of a cryptocurrency is typically determined by the price of the most recent trade on a cryptocurrency exchange.

-Institutions are exploring a variety of use cases for cryptocurrencies, such as:
+Institutions are exploring a variety of use cases for cryptocurrencies.

 Some governments are exploring the use of cryptocurrencies to automate sales tax payments.
-For example, in the US state of Ohio, businesses can pay their state taxes using Bitcoin.
+For example, in Switzerland, in some areas, citizens can actually pay their tax using crypto.

 Institutional investors are increasingly investing in cryptocurrencies as an asset class because they can provide diversification benefits and potentially higher returns than traditional assets.